prataprc/prataprc.github.io.v1/_contents/pagd-rst-directives.rst

 pages.
 They have excellent documentation and there are many ways to customize the plugin - which you can learn from their project site.
-There is also a bunch of CSS selectors that are available in ``media/myblog.css`` with which you can do some basic cusomization as well.
+There is also a bunch of CSS selectors that are available in ``media/myblog.css`` with which you can do some basic customization as well.

 gist directive
 --------------